Not a methodology for thinking better. An architecture for deciding better — by design, at every altitude, every time a consequential choice is made.

 Not as an oracle, not as a validator.
 The architect manages context, applies adversarial prompting, and treats every AI output as a draft until independently challenged against organizational reality.

-Introducing Strategic Friction at the specific moments where the cascade of distortion is most likely to take hold — Science Friction, Perception Friction, Emotional Friction, and Context Friction.
+Introducing Strategic Friction at the specific moments where the Cascade of Distortion is most likely to take hold — Science Friction, Perception Friction, Emotional Friction, and Context Friction.

 Governing the Evolve phase so that every decision cycle strengthens the next.
 Maintaining the structural memory that captures not just what was decided but whether the process quality was genuine or performed.